• Skip to primary navigation

 Why you'll love it

-I like to describe this as a salad for people who don't really like salad.
-Seriously!
-Between all the deli meats, pasta, and cheese, this hearty salad is extremely satisfying, and I have yet to meet someone who didn't devour it at a cookout or BBQ.
-This can be prepped while your pasta cooks, so the whole thing is ready in about 30 minutes.
+I like to describe this as a salad for people who don’t really like salad.
+Between all the deli meats, pasta, and cheese, this hearty salad is very satisfying, and everyone will devour it at a cookout or BBQ.
+The whole thing is ready in about 30 minutes.

 Pro tip